 We run our tours on a minimum of 4 people.
 The Tapas Trail welcomes large groups also (see below for further details).

-When can I go on the Tapas Trail…
+When can I go on a Tapas Trail

 Below are our tour times:

-If you have any other times that suit you, we will do our best to accommodate, so get in touch with us! firstname.lastname@example.org
+If you have any other times that suit you, we will do our best to accommodate, so get in touch with us at firstname.lastname@example.org

-A full glass of Red or white wine in each venue.
-Don’t drink wine?
-Don’t worry we can accommodate most requests.
+You will get a full glass of red or white wine in each venue also.
+Don’t drink wine? don’t worry we can accommodate most requests.

-Tapas Trail Dublin is a modern Twist on the traditional Spanish style of eating, drinking and socializing.
+Tapas Trail is a modern twist on the traditional Spanish style of eating, drinking and socializing.
 Visit Italian, Spanish, Cuban and even Moroccan restaurants.

 Here are some of our Tripadvisor reviews click here for our full profile.

-Dublin is steeped in romance and history, explore the atmosphere of its streets, restaurants, cafés and the casual ambiance of some of Dublin’s hidden gems.
-Our guides aim to give you a flavor of Dublin.
-Tapas Trail Dublin will provide the perfect gathering of like minded people, relax and meet new friends or just unwind after work.
+Ireland is steeped in romance and history, explore the atmosphere of its streets, restaurants, cafes and the casual ambiance of some of it’s hidden gems.
+Our guides aim to give you a flavour of the country.
+The Tapas Trail will provide the perfect gathering of like minded people, relax and meet new friends or just unwind after work.

-Tapas Trail will guide you around the city showcasing what Dublin has to offer.
-Our groups will be small in size taking from 6 minimum to a maximum of 18 people.
+Tapas Trail will guide you around the city showcasing what it has to offer.
+Our groups will be small in size taking from 4 minimum to a maximum of 18 people.
 Enough to ensure you will have a fun few hours in our company but not too much that you wont have made some new friends!

-Each tour will be guided by friendly tourguides who know Dublin like the back of their hand, and can let you all in on some hidden secrets of the city along with recommendations off the beaten track.
-Your guide will take you and your group to 3 fantastic restaurants which will remain secret until you arrive at their doorstep, in which you will get to sample and share a selection of Tapas along with a delicious glass of wine.
+Each tour will be guided by friendly tour guides who know the city like the back of their hand.
+They will let you all in on some hidden secrets of the city along with recommendations off the beaten track.
+Your guide will take you and your group to 3 fantastic restaurants which will remain a secret until you arrive at their doorstep.
+In these restaurants you will get to sample and share a selection of Tapas along with a delicious glass of wine.

-There are several stories about the origin of tapas, which are a part of the folklore:
+There are several stories about the origin of tapas, all of which are a part of folklore: